 There are different spots to see Sikjansan mountain, the lake on the one hand and city views on the other hand.
 Heading on further, you approach the second fortress on this trail, Neungseong fortress- Daejeon’s city monument 11.
 This fortress has been rebuilt and installed with benches and exercise machines.
 Here you will see clearer views of downtown Daejeon and landmarks like Daejeon Station and Woosong University from a bird’s eye view.
-If you are looking for an outdoor workout with a view, this is a perfect place.
+If you are looking for an outdoor workout with a view, this is the perfect place.
 However, depending on what time you hike, it might be busy with senior citizens working out.
-Within the vicinity of the trail, you can also see or visit Bohyeonsa Temple.
+You can also see or visit Bohyeonsa Temple within the vicinity of the trail.

 The hike is pretty easy, with a few challenging sections as you approach the main fortress on Gyejoksan mountain.
 Mt.
 Gyejoksan is a famous mountain to the locals and tourists for Gyejoksanseong Fortress is the red clay foot trail.
 Gyejoksanseong Fortress is a historical structure of the Baekje Dynasty that played an essential role in defending present-day Daejeon against the Silla dynasty during the three kingdom period.
 This is the longest remaining fortress wall in Daejeon, measuring 1.037m.
 It is a perfect place to rest and enjoy the panoramic urban views of Daejeon city or take Instagram-worthy pictures.